UBC-MDS/DSCI_522_Spotify_Track_Popularity_Predictor/doc/spotify-track-predictor-report.md

 popularity of spotify tracks based on features like danceability, loudness, tempo etc. The popularity score ranges from 0 to 100.
-A popularity score of 0 means the the song has minute popularity and a popularity score of 100 means the sonf is extremely popular.
+A popularity score of 0 means the the song has minute popularity and a popularity score of 100 means the song is extremely popular.

 # Introduction